ckaraguzel/AD_detection_DL_approach/README.md

 # Alzheimer's Disease Prediction from Structural Brain MRI

 ## Goal
 The goal of this project is to predict Alzheimer's disease from structural brain MRI (Magnetic Resonance Imaging) scans.
-We aim to classify early Alzheimer's disease into two classes: Non-Demented and Very Mild Demented.
+We aim to classify early Alzheimer's disease into two classes: Cognitively Normal and Mild Cognitive Impairment.

 ## Dataset
 The dataset used in this project consists of structural brain MRI scans.
-The dataset is preprocessed and split into training and test sets.
+The dataset is preprocessed and split into training, validation and test sets.

 ## Installation
 1. Clone the repository: